ten-protocol/foundation/governance-guidelines.md

 4.1	Role of the Board
 ---------------------
 The primary goal of the Board is to ensure the legal compliance of the Foundation; the secondary goal is the stable and secure operation of the Network; and the tertiary goal is to achieve the vision of Obscuro laid out in section 2.1.
-The board has the power of veto over decisions made by the community arising from the formal proposal voting process if and only if these decisions would cause the Foundation to act illegally within the jurisdiction of incorporation.
+The board has the power of veto over decisions made by the community arising from the formal proposal voting process, but only if these decisions would cause the Foundation to act illegally within the jurisdiction of incorporation.

 Directors are expected to comply with the Conflict of Interest policy, which includes a responsibility to disclose promptly any conflicts that may arise, and meet the expected standards specified in the [Code of Conduct Guidelines](../policy/code-conduct.md) for ethical conduct and breach reporting.